Russian Naval Aviation: Beginning

-As of 1 January 1913, there was one seaplane and two wheeled airplanes in the Baltic, and five seaplanes on the Black Sea.
+As of 1 January 1913, there was one seaplane and two wheeled airplanes on the Baltic Sea, and five seaplanes on the Black Sea.
 In the spring of 1914, by the decision of the Minister of the Navy, an aviation department was introduced into the staff of the Naval General Staff, consisting of three people.

 World War I

 The beginning of the World War I found the Russian Naval Aviation at the stage of organizational formation.
 In total, by 1 August 1914, the Naval Ministry had about three dozen aircraft of various types and about 20 certified pilots.
 About 10 more officers underwent flight training directly in the fleets.
-By the beginning of the war, there were only 10 seaplanes in the Baltic, based in Libau, and 8 seaplanes in the Black Sea, in Sevastopol, and Kilen Bay.
-It was planned to deploy air detachments in the Pacific Ocean only by the summer of 1915, but this was not implemented due to the outbreak of the war.
+By the beginning of the war, there were only 10 seaplanes on the Baltic, based in Libau, and 8 seaplanes on the Black Sea, in Sevastopol, and Kilen Bay.
+It was planned to deploy air detachments on the Pacific Ocean only by the summer of 1915, but this was not implemented due to the outbreak of the war.